Woke: United States

+Woke right

 By 2025, conservative commentators such as Rod Dreher and James A. Lindsay had begun using the term "woke right" to characterize far-right beliefs as a mirror of the far left.
 Political commentator Jonathan Chait has described paleoconservative commentator Pat Buchanan, who criticized the liberalism of the Obama era in a way that prefigured Trumpism, as the "godfather" of the "woke right".
 Linguist John McWhorter writes that semantic broadening of the term "woke" resulted in a shift in its meaning to "a conspiracy-focused and punitive orientation to social change", regardless of left–right orientation.
+Gregory Conti and Aaron Sibarium described the rise of the woke right and "antiwokeness" as having "eroded taboos against open bigotry" and causing conservatives to move "further to the right on race and gender".
+They argued that conservatives now "increasingly reject as cancel culture any public repudiation of genuinely fringe ideas, creating a subculture of racism, sexism and antisemitism".
 The term "woke right" has also been used by pro-Israel sources to describe American conservatives who became increasingly critical of Israel during the Gaza war.

 Following the assassination of Charlie Kirk, right-wing activists and the U.S. government undertook a wide-reaching campaign to punish critics of Kirk for allegedly celebrating his death that soon turned into policing any criticism of Kirk or his ideology.
 Author Jonathan Rauch of the Brookings Institution has characterized it as a "woke right" campaign paralleling earlier efforts to suppress right-wing speech on college campuses.